iterative/dvc.org/content/docs/command-reference/fetch.md

 `prepare` target), as well as the actual `test.tsv` and `train.tsv` files, were downloaded.
 Their hash values are shown above.

-Note that granular files inside directories tracked as a whole are supported.
-For example, the `featurize` stage has the `data/features` directory as output, and we can do:
+Note that you can fetch data within directories tracked as a whole.
+For example, the `featurize` stage has the entire `data/features` directory as output, but we can just get this:

 ```dvc
 $ dvc fetch data/features/test.pkl